HeardleTournament/HeardleTournament/test-multiplayer.md

    - `startGame()` now gets fresh lobby data before starting the game
    - Added debug logging to track player counts during updates

+2. **Fixed game start propagation**: Added lobby status monitoring to both host and non-host polling functions to detect when the game starts and automatically navigate all players to the game view

-2. **Improved host polling**: The host now always updates the player list during polling instead of only when changes are detected
+3. **Improved host polling**: The host now always updates the player list during polling instead of only when changes are detected

-3. **Immediate polling**: Both host and non-host players now do an immediate poll when the lobby view mounts
+4. **Immediate polling**: Both host and non-host players now do an immediate poll when the lobby view mounts

-4. **Faster initial polling**: Reduced polling interval to 1 second for more responsive updates
+5. **Faster initial polling**: Reduced polling interval to 1 second for more responsive updates

-5. **Timing fix**: Added small delay in onMounted to ensure localStorage operations complete
+6. **Timing fix**: Added small delay in onMounted to ensure localStorage operations complete

-6. **Selective updates**: Both host and non-host polling now update only specific parts of the lobby data (players or settings) instead of replacing the entire object, preventing player list resets
+7. **Selective updates**: Both host and non-host polling now update only specific parts of the lobby data (players or settings) instead of replacing the entire object, preventing player list resets

 ## Test Steps